chazeprasad/rhizo/packages/should-forward-prop/README.md

 ## Custom Props

-To exclude other custom props not included in Styled System, use the `createShouldForwardProp` utility.
+To exclude other custom props not included in Rhizo, use the `createShouldForwardProp` utility.

 ```js
 import styled from '@emotion/styled'